ShortWaffles163/Keyestudio-KS3029-Mecanum-Car/README.md

 # Keyestudio-KS3029-Mecanum-Car
-The Keyestudio KS3029F Mecanum car module
+The Keyestudio KS3029F Mecanum car module, to code and use the car.